georgemarselis/homeworkdb/README.md

 HOW TO RUN THIS MESS:

+1. GET THE DATA YOU WILL NEED:

+1.1 DisGeNet:
+	*  Run getDisgenetData.py
+		Tt will connect to disgenet and get you the list of genes you want.
+   		The result will be printed on the output, and written to a file called disgenet/disgenet_data.tsv.
+Output will be about 15 lines.
-1. Run getDisgenetData.py: it will connect to disgenet and get you the list of genes you want.
-The result will be printed on the output.
-Save the output to a file called listOfGenes.tsv .
-File must be in the same directory as the rest of the programs.
-Output will be about 15 lines
+   		After saving disGenet.out, data will be processed and the list of relevant genes will be saved in listOfGenes.tsv, in the same directory as the rest of the files.
+Output should be around 6 lines
+1.2 Hintkb2:
+	* Run